andrewjamesmoore/py-runner-backend/README.md

 pip install -r requirements.txt
 ```

-Run the application using the server defined by the project.
-The repository's `Dockerfile` or files in `app/` usually reveal the intended command.
-Common examples:

-Replace the module path above with the actual entrypoint used in this repo.

 ## Security and limits

 * Treat `SECRET_KEY` and DB credentials as secrets — do not commit them to source control.